-Chipotle-cranberry sauce is the perfect topping for baked brie!
+Delicious chipotle cranberry sauce tops this baked brie recipe!
 Add a little honey and lemon zest, then serve with apples, bread, and pecans.
+Perfect for sharing with friends and family.

 When I was a kid, my mom and dad used to plan all sorts of outings for my three sisters and me.